Fall Registration Now Open

 At the Hardini Centre classrooms, in Riverside Park and Strathcona Park.

 What measures are being taken for Covid-19?

-See the Polaris return to school covid plan.
 This is an outdoor program, so students will be able to have physical distancing as necessary.
-Additional measures will be taken to ensure routine hygiene and sanitation practices are in place.
+Additional measures will be taken to ensure routine hygiene and sanitization practices are in place.

 At this time we are awaiting guidelines from both the province and Ottawa Public Health.
 Our new COVID policy will be available before the beginning for the school year.

 Nature Connect Site Locations...